 and 7 am to 8 pm on Election Day

-Or one of the five red permanent ballot drop boxes, available 24 hours a day starting at least 18 days before Election Day:
+Or one of the six red permanent ballot drop boxes, available 24 hours a day starting at least 18 days before Election Day:

 - Drive-up ballot drop boxes make it accessible and convenient!